19 General Concepts

 The students with the top 10% of the scores are asked to take the exam a second time.
 Again, they answer the multiple-choice questions at random.

-The term regression has evolved to describe statistical methods that model the mean behavior of an attribute and separate it from non-systematic, random behavior.
 The regression to the mean phenomenon does not mean regression methods are bad.
 It is a fact of random variation and a real fallacy when interpreting data.
 In the cholesterol example, is the change from 30 to 50 mg/dl of HDL due to natural variation or due to a systematic effect, for example, a medical intervention?
-Regression is intended to separate signal from noise.
 The regression to the mean fallacy is to misinterpret random variation as a signal.

 Example: Testing a Treatment Effect